Like The Taste of Alcohol but Hate Drinking?

 In hypnosis, the conscious (thinking and judging) mind is bypassed, which means I can speak directly to the subconscious and implant beliefs without interference from the ego.

-Obviously, in therapy (and what you will find on the hypnosis tracks that accompany this book – available in the members’ area) all suggestions are positive and delivered for your benefit, but it is entirely possible for me to condition you to enjoy something deeply unpleasant, such as a hard punch on the arm!
+Obviously, in therapy (and what you will find on the hypnosis tracks that accompany my book ‘Alcohol Lied To Me’ all suggestions are positive and delivered for your benefit, but it is entirely possible for me to condition you to enjoy something deeply unpleasant, such as a hard punch on the arm!

 If while under hypnosis I hit you hard but told you it felt amazing and repeated that process many times and over several sessions, you would eventually begin to crave the experience.